20 Sep EMERGENCY TARP REPAIRS AND SCAMS

 *Emergency Tarp Repair Scare

-Homeowners if you live in the DFW area, you know how susceptible we are to hailstorms.
-Emergency roof repair services can at times be required when roofs have sustained serious damages from large hailstorms.
-That means you should be prepared for an emergency roof repair if need be.
+Homeowners if you live in the DFW area, you know how susceptible we are to hail and wind storms.
+Emergency roof repair services can at times be required when our roofs may have sustained serious damages.

 However, not so fast.
-These repairs are not always needed and could do more harm then good.
+These repairs are rarely ever truly needed and could be doing you more harm then good.

-Studies have shown that most emergency tarp repairs are simply being used by commission sales people and storm contractors as a way into your home to take over your insurance claim.
+Studies have shown that most emergency tarp repairs are simply being used by commission sales people and storm contractors as a way to create a since of urgency and get on your good side, hoping that you’ll make a rushed or hasty decision to hire them.

 However, there is an even bigger issue.
 Most Emergency Tarp and Felt Repairs Are Not Even Being Performed Correctly by Actual Hands On Roofers!